sheilbronn/mqtt-grep-color/README.md

   Never use spaces in a topic.
   Use only ASCII characters, avoid non printable characters.

-2. Unfortunately, multi-line messages (containaing a line-feed char) are currently truncated without notice.
-This bug is BAD!
+2. Unfortunately, multi-line messages (containaing a line-feed char) from mosquitto_sub are hard to process, because the topic can hardly be diffrentiated from the message body on subsequent lines.
+The ugly hack introducing a unique string _XXshouldbetopicXX_ mitigates that to a certain extent, but maybe there is less imperfect solution...
-It relates to the "red" grep that must find something like a topic at the beginning of the line to let it pass through...
-I've been experimenting with the options -A and -B but they cause output delay.
-The underlying problem ist that the -v option to mosquitto_sub does not allow to differentiate the topic from a part of the message properly...